YUMI Legacy

 Is YUMI Legacy still maintained?

-Error (1) occurred while executing syslinux
+Error (1) occurred while executing Syslinux

 An error (1) occurred while executing syslinux.
 Your USB drive won’t be bootable.